christopher-natan/Python3.Coin.Acceptor/README.md

 ## Coin Acceptor
-This is a python script to detect the rising of GPIO - mostly used in a coin acceptor module
+This is a python3 script to detect the pulse coming from coin acceptor.
+This script is used on my EasyLoad machine